troindx/sensorDHT22API/README.md

 cd  RPIDHTDriver
 gcc -o rptidht22driver rpidht22driver.c -lwiringPi
 ```
-And then run the command ./rpidht22driver <GPIO pin_number>, the home made driver will return two numbers.
+The application then runs the command ./rpidht22driver <GPIO pin_number>, the home made driver will return two numbers as Temperature and Humidity.
 The C# application uses this command to read the data
-The driver must be ran with sudo priviledges in the raspberry pi, in order for it to have full access to the GPIO pins